cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 Local Install
 ^^^^^^^^^^^^^

-Installing LaTeX is trivial, but requires suffiecent space and time as it is a large environment.
+Installing LaTeX is trivial, but requires sufficient space and time as it is a large environment.
 In addition to LaTeX we recommend that you install `jabref` and use it for bibliography management.